Coldbirdie/NeovimPersonalSetup/README.md

 - cp Downloads/*.ttf ~/.local/share/fonts -r
 or
 - cp Downloads/name.ttf ~/.local/share/fonts
+6. In ~/.config/nvim add a linking line at the bottom of init.lua (or init.vim)
+- Do this either with nano, vim or another file editor service you have.
+- vim ~/.config/nvim/init.lua
+7. Jump to end of line
+- shift + g
+8. Press O to insert new line and paste the line (Notice that you only have to type in the font name and no extension) (Keep :h10 next to the name for font size)
+  In init.lua:
+- vim.o.guifont = "UbuntuMono Nerd Font:h10"
+  In init.vim
+- set guifont=YourNerdFont:h10
+9. Write and quit the file e.g. in vim
+  - :wq (write and quit)

 **Windows wsl ubuntu with mouse**
 2. Press the download button to download the zip and unzip it.
 3. In the unzipped folder e.g. UbuntuMono select all .ttf files and right-click the selection.
-4. Press install, which then you can select the font you want in the properties tab of the terminal under font style.
+4. Press install, which then you can select the font you want in the properties tab of the terminal you use under font style.

 **Note**
-Some versions of fonts or fonts simply don't support some symbols.
+Some versions of fonts or different fonts simply don't support some symbols.
 If symbols don't load try to find a font that supports as much symbols possible, so you can accept the setback.

 ## Step two -- Install Neovim